Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

 	$ sudo shutdown -h now

 &#x27a9; Now from the DigitalOcean dashboard, select to take a snapshot.
 DigitalOcean will turn your server back on for you after they are done.

+## IX.
+Sync REMOTE with our website's GitHub repo, and finish Python environment setup

+1. We will now clone our GitHub repo to our REMOTE server.
+Again, I will show cloning this to `~/dev/jamesnewbrain/`, so apply your own pathing as you like.

+    &#x27a9; Get the HTTPS URL for your website's GitHub repo from the GitHub website.
+Mine looks like `https://github.com/jfallisg/jamesnewbrain.git`.

+        :::bash
+        # on REMOTE:
+        $ mkdir ~/dev
+        $ cd dev
+        $ git clone your_github_HTTPS_URL

+    &#x266b; You now have a copy of your current website repo on your remote server!
+We still have a few steps to get this thing working the way we want to.

+    &#x27a9; To update your REMOTE repo, use:

+        :::bash
+    	# on REMOTE:
+        $ cd ~/dev/jamesnewbrain
+        $ git pull origin master

+2. Install Python environment from GitHub-synced `requirements.txt`

+        :::bash
+    	# on REMOTE:
+    	$ virtualenv env                   # create a Python virtualenv
+    	$ source env/bin/activate          # active our Python virtualenv
+    	$ pip install -r requirements.txt  # install our site's Python dependencies
+    	$ pip freeze                       # check how it went

+## X. Build HTML and serve the site to the internet

+1. You can have `Pelican` on REMOTE server build HTML now, which will populate the `output` folder in your site's directory.

+        :::bash
+    	# on REMOTE:
+        $ make html

+2. Add a symbolic link between your blog's `output/` dir and `/var/www/yourDNSdomain.com/public_html`.

+    The idea here is to make a symbolic link between the contents of `~/dev/jamesnewbrain/output/`, the location `Pelican` drops the HTML that it builds, and the location `nginx` is looking to serve HTML on its webserver.

+        :::bash
+    	# on REMOTE:

+    	# first delete the test index.html file we made earlier
+    	$ sudo service nginx stop
+        $ sudo rm -rf /var/www/jamesnewbrain.com/public_html

+        # make the symbolic link
+        $ sudo ln -s ~/dev/jamesnewbrain/output/ /var/www/jamesnewbrain.com/public_html

+        # check it worked
+        $ ls -alFGh         # if this output makes sense, proceed
+        $ sudo service nginx restart

+    &#x27a9; You should now be able to visit **yourDNSdomain.com** in an actual web browser and see your Pelican-generated website!

 ***